TempleEight/temple-docs/TempleEight/docs/reference/templefile-primitives.md

 ### `float(max: float, min: float = 0.0, precision: int = 8)`

-Used for storing real numbers.
+Used for storing real numbers, in [IEEE floating point format](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).

 #### Float parameters

-- `max: float`: The highest value allowed to be stored
+- `max: float`: The highest value allowed to be stored.
-- `min: float`: The lowest value allowed to be stored
+- `min: float`: The lowest value allowed to be stored.
-- `precision: int = 8`: The number of bytes used to store the floating point number.
+- `precision: int = 8`: The minimum number of bytes used to store the floating point number.
-  This must be between 1 and 8, and may be rounded up.
+  This must be between 1 and 8, and may be rounded up by the implementation.
-  See [here](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) for more information.

 ### `date`